 Sharquillo.
 The writer is a Madrid based mancunian who has become a keen drinker of the traditional wines of Southern Spain in all their guises.
 I have no commercial interest whatever, although I have a growing number of friends in the business and have become a keen follower, in particular, of the young guys that are really tearing it up.
 (Fortunately, my over the top consumption means that on average everyone gets a turn.)

 Pages.
-You will see some pages across the top with general stuff that I try to keep updated – “Authorities” are the people you should be reading, “Drink it” lists restaurants that have a good list of sherries (all suggestions welcome), “Enjoy it” has some basics on stemware, decanting etc, “Get it” lists the people and places I buy my sherry from, “Pairings” is, erm, about pairings (and could use a little work), “Scores” can be controversial (you have been warned) and “Tunes” will probably give you a more accurate idea of my age than carbon dating.
+You will see some pages across the top with general stuff that I try to keep updated – “Authorities” are the people you should be reading, “Drink it” lists restaurants, bars and taverns that have a good list of sherries (all suggestions welcome), “Enjoy it” has some basics on stemware, decanting etc, “Get it” lists the people and places I buy my sherry from, “Pairings” is, erm, about pairings (and could use a little work), “Scores” can be controversial (you have been warned) and “Tunes” will probably give you a more accurate idea of my age than carbon dating.